nodeGame/nodegame/doc/README.md

 | TXT	 | Pass over a text message |
 | DONE   | Communicate that a player has terminated a stage of the game |
 | BYE	 | Terminate the connection between server and client **Not yet implemented** |

-## nodeGame TODO

-There is still a long list of things which are planned for future development.

-1. Games can directly passed as an object in the server.
-2. Better export of results.
-3. Storing the state of the game locally and resume it upon reconnection.
-4. Implementing a variety of standard games.
-5. Create a custom nodeGame package manager for games and widgets only (ngpm).
-6. Implement a large battery of tests.

 ## License